Homogeneous 3-dimensional permutation structures: Introduction

 \section{Introduction}

 {\bf{Lemma \ref{lemma:trianglereduce}}}

 In \cite{Cameron}, Cameron classified the homogeneous permutations, which he identified with homogeneous structures consisting of two linear orders.
-He then posed the problem of classifying the homogeneous structures consisting of $n$ linear orders for any $n$ \cite{Cameron}*{\S 6, Problem 1}, which we call \textit{$n$-dimensional permutation structures}.
-The first step toward such a classification is to take a census of examples occurring ``in nature'', undertaken in \cite{Braun}, which introduced a construction for producing many new imprimitive examples.
+He then posed the problem of classifying the homogeneous structures consisting of $n$ linear orders for any $n$ \cite[\S 6]{Cameron}, which we call \textit{$n$-dimensional permutation structures}.
+The first step toward such a classification is to produce a catalog of examples occurring ``in nature'', undertaken in \cite{Braun}, which introduced a construction for producing many new imprimitive examples.
 However, the construction did not quite capture all examples that were known at the time (see Examples 1,2 in \S 2 below).

-While working in \cite{RamExp} on the structural Ramsey property for the structures from \cite{Braun}, it became apparent that rather than working with linear orders, the proper language decomposes linear orders that are $E$-convex for some $\emptyset$-definable equivalence relation $E$ into an order within $E$-classes and an order on the quotient; we call these pieces of orders \textit{subquotient orders}.
+While working in \cite{RamExp} on the structural Ramsey property for the structures from \cite{Braun}, it became apparent that rather than working with linear orders, the proper language decomposes linear orders that are $E$-convex, i.e. such that $E$-classes are convex with respect to the order, for some $\emptyset$-definable equivalence relation $E$ into an order within $E$-classes and an order on the quotient; we call these pieces of orders \textit{subquotient orders}.

 \begin{definition} Let $X$ be a structure, and $E \leq F$ equivalence relations on $X$.
 A \textit{subquotient-order from $E$ to $F$} is a partial order on $X/E$ in which two $E$-classes are comparable iff they lie in the same $F$-class (note, this pulls back to a partial order on $X$).
 Thus, this partial order provides a linear order of $C/E$ for each $C \in X/F$.
 We call $E$ the \textit{bottom relation} and $F$ the \textit{top relation} of the subquotient-order. \end{definition}